-According to this result, only transformational leadership has no impact on KCP.
-This is different from the result of Berraies et al. (2014), where transformational leadership has a positive impact on socialization and externalization.
-The reason could be that most of the managers of SMEs in Lam Dong are not familiar with the transformational leadership style, and the impact of leadership on KCP is underestimated in practice.
-Some studies also showed that most Vietnamese SMEs are family management styles or more suitable for transactional leadership.
-This could be changed and improved gradually.
+According to this result. only transformational leadership has no impact on KCP.
+This is different from the result of Berraies et al. (2014), where transformational positive leadership has a impact socialization and externalization.
+The reason could be that most of the managers of SMEs familiar Dong are not transformational leadership style, and the impact of leadership on KCP is underestimated in practice.
+Some studies also showed that the most Vietnamese SMEs are family management style or more suitable with transactional leadership.
+This could changed and improved gradually.

 In evaluating the impact of KM enablers on socialization, the result of Berraies et al. (2014) showed that reward has the strongest impact (beta=0.784) on socialization, while in this research, IT support has the strongest impact on socialization.
-This requires Vietnamese SMEs to improve the ICT infrastructure and to take advantage of IT support for improving knowledge sharing between their employees through socialization process.
+This requires Vietnamese SMEs to improve the ICT infrastructure and to take advantage from IT support for improving knowledge sharing between their employees through socialization process.

-In evaluating the impact of KM enablers on externalization and combination, the result of Berraies et al. (2014) showed that reward has the strongest impact on externalization and decentralization has the strongest impact on the combination, while in this research, learning has the strongest impact on externalization and combination.
+In evaluating the impact of KM enablers on externalization and combination, the result of Berraies et al. (2014) showed that reward has the strongest impact on externalization and decentralization has the strongest impact on combination, while in this research, learning has the strongest impact on externalization and combination.
 This requires Vietnamese SMEs to develop a learning culture for improving knowledge externalization and combination process.